thedanoprean/energy_management_system_3/README.md

 - **PostgreSQL Databases**: Dedicated databases for users, devices, communication, and chat.
 - **RabbitMQ**: Facilitates communication between microservices.

-### UML Deployment Diagram
-The deployment diagram illustrates the communication between the frontend, backend microservices, and databases.
-It highlights the addition of the Chat Microservice and the Authorization Component.

 ## Functional Requirements
 1. **User Management**:
    - User registration, login, update, and deletion.